What Is Nasal Ketamine?

 What are the initial steps?

 - Discuss the SPRAVATO™ REMS Program with your doctor.

 - Have your doctor submit a referral from the Center’s website page for “Health Professionals”.

 - Call the Tennessee Ketamine & Wellness Center at (615) 813-5006 and schedule a consultation.

 - If, after evaluation, it is determined that you are a candidate for the SPRAVATO™ REMS Program, our board-certified anesthesiologist will write a prescription for SPRAVATO™ to be filled from a REMS-certified pharmacy and delivered to the Center.

-- Once SPRAVATO™ is delivered for a named patient, AMG Ketamine & Wellness Center will schedule your appointment within 14 days after receipt.
+- Once SPRAVATO™ is delivered for a named patient, we will schedule your appointment within 14 days after receipt.

 - You will take SPRAVATO™ nasal spray yourself, under the direct observation of a healthcare provider.
 Your healthcare provider will show you how to use the SPRAVATO™ nasal spray device.

 - Your healthcare provider will tell you how much SPRAVATO™ you will take and when you will take it.